codee-com/open-catalog/Checks/PWD002/README.md

 ### Code example

+#### C

-In the following code, there is a race condition for the `sum` variable since its read/write operations are not properly protected.
+In the following code, the variable `sum` is subjected to a shared data scoping.
+This introduces a race condition on the variable, since its read/write operations are not properly protected:

 ```c
 void foo() {